makism/dyconnmap/INSTALL.md

     This is required for building the documentation from the source code.

-Consult the accompanying `requirement.txt` file.
+Consult the accompanying `requirement.txt` file for specific versions.

 Installation
 ============